marionettejs/backbone.marionette/docs/marionette.collectionview.md

 ### "child:removed" event

-Triggered after a childView instance has been closed and removed, when its child was deleted or removed from the collection.
+Triggered after a childView instance has been destroyed and removed, when its child was deleted or removed from the collection.